 You can contact the HealthChoice Help Line at: 1-800-284-4510 and tell the representative that you would like to appeal the MCO's decision.
-Your appeal will be sent to a nurse in the Complaint Resolution Unit.
+Your request will be sent to a nurse in the Complaint Resolution Unit.
 The Complaint Resolution Unit will attempt to resolve your issue with us in 10 business days.
-If it cannot be resolved in 10 business days, you will be sent a notice that gives you your options.
+If it cannot be resolved in 10 business days, you will be contacted and provided with more options.

-When the Complaint Resolution Unit is finished working on your appeal, you will be notified of their findings.
+When the Complaint Resolution Unit is finished working on your request, you will be notified of their findings.

-- If the State thinks the MCO should provide the requested service, it can order the MCO to give you the service; or - If the State thinks that the MCO does not have to give you the service, you will be told that the State agrees with the MCO. - If you do not agree with the State's decision, which you will receive in writing, you will again be given the opportunity to request a State Fair Hearing.
+- If the State thinks the MCO should provide the requested service, it can order the MCO to give you the service; or - If the State thinks that the MCO does not have to give you the service, you will be told that the State agrees with the MCO. - If you do not agree with the State's decision, you will be given the opportunity to request a State Fair Hearing.